Information for students admitted to Spring 2021 Semester

 - Accept your admission offer and pay the enrollment deposit

 - Submit a business course waiver form- MBA and MSA students only

-- Attend our virtual Advising Session in December 2020 Dates to be announced
+- (Held Previously) Advising Session in December 2020

 - Plan and register for Spring semester classes

-- Attend virtual orientation sessions in January 2021
+- Register for orientation sessions in January 2021

 1. Accept your admission offer